Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Welfare Loss Analysis

 We first consider the welfare loss on spectrums in $\THETA_i$.
 Under the optimal allocation policy based on precise C-MWs, every idle spectrum $\theta $ in $ \THETA_i$ is allocated to the $i$-th independent contract user set (and the associated side market) with an instantaneous welfare:

-The first term denotes the side welfare, and the second term denotes the (utilization-based) welfare of the $i$-th independent contract user set.
-Note that we ignore the personal welfare $ {B_n} $ of each contract user $n$, since it is constant and not affected by the mis-allocation; we also ignore the potential welfare loss induced by under-allocation here, which will be analyzed specifically later.
+The first term denotes the side welfare, and the second term denotes the (quality-based) utility of the $i$-th independent contract user set.
+Note that we ignore the demand-related utility of contract user $n$, since it is constant and not affected by the mis-allocation; we also ignore the potential utility loss induced by under-allocation here, which will be analyzed specifically later.

 Obviously, with precise C-MWs (using optimal MWIS algorithms), the $i$-th independent contract user set has the highest positive C-MW among all independent sets.
 With approximate C-MWs (using approximate MWIS algorithms), however, there are possibly three different outcomes, each leading to a different allocation and thus a different welfare loss.
-Specifically, \begin{itemize} \itemsep=-1mm \item[(1)] \textit{The $i$-th independent contract user set itself has the highest and positive approximate C-MW}, i.e., $ \CMWx_i(\theta) > 0$ and $\CMWx_i(\theta) > \max_{j\neq i} \CMWx_j(\theta)$.
+Specifically, we have the following: \begin{itemize} \itemsep=-1mm \item[(1)] {The $i$-th independent contract user set itself has the highest and positive approximate C-MW}, i.e., $ \CMWx_i(\theta) > 0$ and $\CMWx_i(\theta) > \max_{j\neq i} \CMWx_j(\theta)$.
 In this case, the spectrum will still be allocated to the $i$-th independent contract user set with a degraded instantaneous welfare $\epsilon_{i}\cdot z_i(\theta) + \sum_{n=1}^N l_n^i \cdot (1-\tau_n)\cdot u_n(\theta) $.
 Thus, the welfare loss can be written as:

-\item[(2)] \textit{The $i'$-th (with $i' \neq i$) independent contract user set has the highest and positive approximate C-MW}, i.e., $ \CMWx_{i'}(\theta) > 0$ and $\CMWx_{i'}(\theta) > \max_{j\neq i'} \CMWx_j(\theta)$.
+\item[(2)] {The $i'$-th (with $i' \neq i$) independent contract user set has the highest and positive approximate C-MW}, i.e., $ \CMWx_{i'}(\theta) > 0$ and $\CMWx_{i'}(\theta) > \max_{j\neq i'} \CMWx_j(\theta)$.
 In this case, the spectrum will be mistakenly allocated to the $i'$-th independent set instead with an instantaneous welfare $\epsilon_{i'}\cdot z_{i'}(\theta) + \sum_{n=1}^N l_n^{i'} \cdot (1-\tau_n)\cdot u_n(\theta) $.
 Thus, the welfare loss can be written as:

-\item[(3)] \textit{All independent contract user sets have the negative approximate C-MWs}, i.e., $\CMWx_i(\theta)< 0, \forall i=1,...,\Ic$.
+\item[(3)] {All independent contract user sets have the negative approximate C-MWs}, i.e., $\CMWx_i(\theta)< 0, \forall i=1,...,\Ic$.
 In this case, the spectrum will be mistakenly allocated to the spot market only with an instantaneous welfare $\epsilon_0\cdot z_0(\theta)$.
 Thus, the welfare loss can be written as:

 \end{itemize}